Comparing causal parameters with many treatments and positivity violations: Data analysis: provider profiling

 The data includes claims information from the United States Renal Data System (USRDS) \citep{usrds2022adr}.
 The outcome is all-cause unplanned hospital readmission within 30 days of discharge.
 The dataset contains patient demographic information (sex, age at first ESRD service, race, and ethnicity), physical attributes (body mass index and parameter status), social factors (substance/alcohol/tobacco use and employment status), and clinical characteristics (length of hospital stay, time since ESRD diagnosis, and dialysis mode).
 It also captures the cause of ESRD (diabetes, hypertension, primary glomerulonephritis, or other) and prevalent comorbidities (in-hospital COVID-19, heart failure, coronary artery disease, cerebrovascular accident, peripheral vascular disease, cancer, and chronic obstructive pulmonary disease).

 Although in reality a patient can have multiple claims, to simplify the illustration we assume each claim corresponds to a unique patient.
-Moreover, we focus on claims from the ten most common hospitals in New York State.
+Moreover, we focus on claims from the ten most common providers in New York State.
 This reduction resulted in a dataset of 11,052 claims, distributed roughly evenly across ten providers.
 Despite this simplification, positivity violations persisted for several providers.
 Indeed, there were $31$ patient-provider combinations with an estimated propensity score of zero, and $10.0$\% of patient-provider combinations had an estimated propensity score below $0.01$.
-Given these positivity violations, the dataset remains suitable for demonstrating our methods for constructing fair comparisons while simultaneously addressing positivity violations.
+Given these positivity violations, the dataset remains suitable for demonstrating our methods: we consider smooth trimmed treatment-specific means that facilitate comparability of provider efficacy while simultaneously addressing positivity violations.